 The chart below is fairly normal for a sales professional.
 How do you spread out your money so you always have enough for your budget even in a down month?
 Where do you put your money when you have positive cash flow months?

 They key is a financial life jacket, an emergency account.
-Everyone needs an emergency account that covers 3 – 6 months of normal expenses.
+Everyone needs an emergency account that covers 3 – 6 months of normal expenses (learn more from Goodwin Barrett).
 This is fine for people with a stable income.
 However if your income is similar to the table above you want an emergency account that covers about a year of expenses.

 I can hear your thoughts now –